-In the modern justice system, a great emphasis has been placed on rehabilitating offenders so that they become productive members of society.
+In the modern justice system, great emphasis has been placed on rehabilitating offenders so that they become productive members of society.
 Legal experts and society at large have largely recognized that punishment alone is not beneficial either for offenders or the broader public.
 Simply locking up criminals in prison without resources to eventually rejoin society often leads to high rates of recidivism, which hurts both the offenders themselves as well as entire societies.
-Furthermore, rehabilitation programs have proven to be much more cost effective than incarceration, allowing governments to more effectively distribute limited resources.
-Below is a look at three rehabilitation programs that have helped criminal offenders reenter society.
+Furthermore, rehabilitation programs have proven to be much more cost-effective than incarceration, allowing governments to more effectively distribute limited resources.
+Below is a look at three types of rehabilitation programs for offenders that have helped criminal offenders reenter society.

 In-Prison Rehabilitation Programs